DillonSW/Capstone_Team_5/Documentation/Signoffs/IdentificationSystem.md

 * Barcodes shall be of decent quality to follow ISO 15416 standard.
 Assures that the codes can be read by any scanner

-* The MiniPC shall run on Windows to provide the needed applications for PLC and Database
+* The PC shall run on Windows 10 to provide the needed applications for PLC and Database

-* The MiniPC shall occupy no larger than a 6x6 in. space to fit in the machine

-* The MiniPC will provide an ethernet port to communicate with the PLC through a USB NIC (network interface card)
+* The PC will provide an ethernet port to communicate with the PLC through a USB NIC (network interface card)

-* The MiniPC shall include a USB Hub to provide enough ports for modules like the UI system
+* The PC will provide at minimum an Intel Core i5-8400H or stronger CPU and 16GB RAM to support PLC programs

 ## Schematic

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Barcode-Scanner/images/ID_System.jpg?raw=true)

 The Schematic above shows the layout of the ID subsystem.
-The MiniPC connects to the PLC through a USB NIC, which is a USB to ethernet adapter, and is powered by the power subsystem.
+The PC connects to the PLC through a USB NIC, which is a USB to ethernet adapter, and is powered by the power subsystem.
 A USB Hub is connected to the MiniPC and allows for more modules.
 Two USB Voltmeters are used for a Barcode Scanner and RFID Reader.
 The UI system is connected to the MiniPC through the Hub as well.

 ## Analysis